mcorwin17/MaxOS/README.md

 - Low-level x86 assembly programming
 - CPU mode switching and memory protection
 - Basic kernel structure and functionality
+- Graphics programming in VGA text mode
+- Animation and timing in embedded systems
 - Using QEMU for OS development and testing

 ## Future Improvements